JKomskis/Website/web/languagegarbler/README.md

 # LanguageGarbler

-Static website that can translate text through multiple languages at a time.
+A website that uses language translation APIs to translate text through multiple languages at a time.

 ## Usage